BaiJingy/GCAN/README.md

   --hdbscan             Compute and save different HDBSCAN clusterings.

                         Path to save PyTorch model and output files.
-Will create the entire path if necessary.PyTorch模型和输出文件的保存路径。如果需要，将创建整个路径。
+Will create the entire path if necessary.PyTorch --umap                Compute and save the 2D UMAP embeddings of the output node features.
-  --umap                Compute and save the 2D UMAP embeddings of the output node features.计算并保存输出节点特征的2D umap嵌入。 --hdbscan             Compute and save different HDBSCAN clusterings.——hdbscan计算并保存不同的hdbscan集群。
+  --hdbscan             Compute and save different HDBSCAN clusterings.——hdbscan